The Age of Innocence (1993 film)

 The Age of Innocence is a 1993 American historical romantic drama film directed by Martin Scorsese.
-The screenplay, an adaptation of the 1920 novel The Age of Innocence by Edith Wharton, was written by Scorsese and Jay Cocks.
-The film stars Daniel Day-Lewis, Michelle Pfeiffer, Winona Ryder and Miriam Margolyes, and was released by Columbia Pictures.
-The film recounts the courtship and marriage of Newland Archer (Day-Lewis), a wealthy New York society attorney, to May Welland (Ryder); Archer then encounters and legally represents Countess Olenska (Pfeiffer) prior to unexpected romantic entanglements.
+The screenplay was adapted from Edith Wharton's 1920 novel of the same name by Scorsese and Jay Cocks.
+The film stars Daniel Day-Lewis, Michelle Pfeiffer, Winona Ryder, and Miriam Margolyes, and was released by Columbia Pictures.

+The film tells the story of Newland Archer (Day-Lewis), a wealthy New York society attorney who finds himself caught between two women, the conformist May Welland (Ryder) and the unconventional Countess Ellen Olenska (Pfeiffer).

-The Age of Innocence was released theatrically on October 1, 1993 by Columbia Pictures.
-It received critical acclaim, winning the Academy Award for Best Costume Design, and being nominated for Best Actress in a Supporting Role (Winona Ryder), Best Adapted Screenplay, Best Original Score and Best Art Direction.
-Miriam Margolyes won the Best Supporting Actress BAFTA in 1994.
-The film grossed $68 million against a $34 million budget.
-Scorsese dedicated the film to his father, Luciano Charles Scorsese, who had died the month before the film was released.
-Luciano and his wife, Catherine Scorsese, had small cameo appearances in the film.
+The Age of Innocence was released theatrically on September 17, 1993, by Columbia Pictures.
+It received critical acclaim, winning the Academy Award for Best Costume Design, and being nominated for Best Actress in a Supporting Role (Ryder), Best Adapted Screenplay, Best Original Score, and Best Art Direction.
+Margolyes won the Best Supporting Actress BAFTA in 1994.
+The film grossed $68 million on a $34 million budget.
+Scorsese dedicated the film to his father, Luciano Charles Scorsese, who died the month before it was released.
+Luciano and his wife, Catherine Scorsese, have cameo appearances in the film.